*This post contains Amazon affiliate links.*

 The title alone screams multicultural awareness.
 This lovely book is about two Korean girls who were adopted by White parents.
 It celebrates the love between the girls and their parents as well as their differences.
 I love that it addresses adoption, multiracial families, and various family structures.

-I love that it shares about single parent families, multiracial families, multigenerational families, small & large families, and many more.
+I love that Families are Different shares about single parent families, multiracial families, multigenerational families, small & large families, and many more.
 This book is perfect for any family.

 Happy Hair by Mechal Renee Roe